 What to Expect During the Application Process

-When you apply for a debt consolidation loan in Canada, you will typically have to fill out a fairly in-depth loan application.
-You will be asked to provide information about your income, monthly expenses, current debt payments and whether or not you have filed for bankruptcy in the past.
+When you apply for a debt consolidation loan in Canada, you will typically have to fill out a fairly indepth loan application.
+You will be asked to provide information about your income, monthly expenses, current debt payments and whether or not you have previously filed for bankruptcy.
 You will also be asked to provide your credit score which is commonly cross referenced for accuracy.
 Most lenders, if not all, require a credit check, especially if you have not taken out a loan with them in the past.
 The higher your credit score, the better.

 How Long Does it Take to Get Approved for a Consolidation Loan in Canada?

 The quick answer to this question is that there is no standard.
 For example, there is a difference between pre-approval and the actual approval of a loan application.
 When you apply for a loan with LoanConnect, you can get pre-approved in as little as 60 seconds.
-The pre-approval process assumes that the information you have provided is correct, the next step for most lenders is to verify what you have provided is indeed correct.
+The pre-approval process is completed with the assumtion that the information you have provided is correct, so the next step for most lenders is to verify what you have provided is indeed accurate.
 This usually involves obtaining a credit report.
 How long the entire process takes tends to vary, the majority of lenders will process the loan within 5 to 10 business days.
 However, when applying for a loan with LoanConnect you can receive funds in as little as 24 hours.

 How do I get my Money After I Have Been Approved For A Debt Consolidation Loan?

 So you've decided on a debt consolidation loan, you've gone through the application process, and you're ready to pay off your debt; what's next?
 From this point on, there are multiple ways the money can be distributed to the outstanding debts your loan will close.
 One of these methods is a deposit to an account of your choosing, from which you would pay and close out your outstanding debts.
 When closing these accounts in this manner, it is important to get proof of the accounts being closed.